-With all of the focus being shifted to providing customers different ways to order online, restaurants owners should also consider using a tool to retain customers who want to eat in-house.
-Currently, around 49% of diners go online prior to choosing a restaurant and dining out.
-While this is a large percentage, not all customers want to order online, so treat the ones that will show up to your restaurant by rolling out the red carpet for them, too.
 Customers don’t enjoy waiting an extended amount of time to sit down to eat.
-Why not try a tool that could alleviate this problem, if it is a problem?
-Using a tool where customers can reserve their table ahead of time could help you book reservations directly with customers, which can provide suggested seats based on time and size of party, and suggest both the waiting time and table availability upon the customer securing a table.
-According to one of the services, Bookatable, 50% of customers booking a restaurant through them have never visited that restaurant before, proving that online booking services drive customers to you that you wouldn’t otherwise reach.
+Why not try a tool that could alleviate this problem?
+Using a tool where customers can reserve their table ahead of time could help you book reservations directly with customers.
+These tools can provide suggested seats based on the time and size of party.
+According to one of these services, Bookatable, 50% of customers booking a restaurant through them have never visited that restaurant before.
+This shows that online booking services can drive new customers to restaurants.

 The trend for mobile doesn’t just stop at delivery.
-Mobile is increasingly becoming the way for diners to pay.
-Industry analysts estimated the volume of mobile payments in the restaurant industry grew 75 percent this year.
-Currently, mobile payments account for about $50 billion in sales annually, and in 2019, are expected to amount to $142 billion.
-As a restaurant owner, it would be wise to invest in a tool that would adapt and accommodate this growing demand from their customers.
+Mobile is increasingly becoming the way for diners to pay and tip.
+Industry analysts estimated the volume of mobile payments in the restaurant industry grew 75% in 2017 alone.
+And in 2019, they were expected to be $142 billion.
+As a restaurant owner, it’s wise to invest in a tool that accommodates this growing demand from customers.

 Digital Menu Boards